 Choosing a school for your child is more than a personal choice, it is also a political act.

 Educated families also help to maintain quality instruction in schools.
 Immigrant families are less likely to have time to plan fundraising events when they must work two jobs.
 And they are less likely to advocate for needed changes if they are unfamiliar with the American education system.
 When middle and upper income families pull their kids out of public schools, they take much needed financial and intellectual capital with them.
+Conversely, their kids miss out on learning about diverse cultures, and miss out on learning from children with different backgrounds than theirs.

 That said, I understand that all parents must make difficult choices about the schools they choose for their children.
 For some parents, this choice will be outside of the public system.
 If you are one of these parents, I hope you find the information and resources I’ve provided to be useful.
 I also hope you will consider ways to get involved in making sure that all children have access to a great education, either through donating or volunteering to organizations that serve our public schools.